adelian14/Pathway__Multi-Agent-Learning-Assistant/README.md

 Each agent receives only what it needs and passes its output directly to the next — keeping the pipeline simple, debuggable, and explainable.

-Got it.
-Here's the clean version of the **🛠️ Installation** section without markdown syntax blocks:

 ---

 ## 🛠️ Installation